jasminebrown2308/jasminebrown2308/README.md

 - 👋  Hi, I'm Jasmine
 - 💻  I'm a CS student at the University of Warwick, currently at the end of my first year
 - 👀  I'm interested in software, app and web development - both front-end and back-end
-- 🌱  I’m currently learning app development for iOS (using Swift) and Android (using Kotlin/Java)
+- 🌱  I’m currently learning Swift and Kotlin/Java as an iOS and Android app development intern
+- 🌐  I'm currently working as a web assistant and have also been creating my personal portfolio website
 - 📫  How to reach me: email jasminebrown2308@gmail.com
 - 😄  Pronouns: she/her